Prevent and British Values

 Actions Taken: The school continue to maintain good relationships in the community – visits to provide entertainment at the residential home, helping to plan bulbs within green spaces in the village, contributing to village events such as the Christmas Lights switch-on and the Scarecrow Festival.
-Year 4 now take part in the Remembrance Service at the cenotaph and contribute towards a community display to celebrate and commemorate those that have been involved in wars.
+Year 6 now take part in the Remembrance Service at the cenotaph and contribute towards a community display to celebrate and commemorate those that have been involved in wars.

 The school’s curriculum aims to develop understanding of the world.
 The RE and PSHE schemes of work provide opportunities for pupils to develop tolerance of and empathy towards those from different faiths, beliefs and cultures.
 Each week, an assembly is based around “World Events and Celebrations” in which we seek to develop tolerance and understanding of people’s beliefs and faiths whilst reinforcing British values.
 The school has a link with the University of Leeds and this has resulted in some positive relationships with University Students from other countries who have shared their expertise about an aspect of their culture.
 The school has a strong link with St Peter's church - the school attends various services there throughout the academic year.